-compensation for her loss of fringe benefits; C.
+A. compensation for her loss of wages;

-compensation based on her earning potential; D.

-her emotional distress and other non-economic damages; and D.

-E. other incidental and consequential damages, including

-attorney fees.
+- B. compensation for her loss of monetary benefits and bonuses; - C. compensation for her loss of fringe benefits; - D. compensation based on her earning potential; - D. her emotional distress and other non-economic damages; and - E. other incidental and consequential damages, including attorney fees.

-WHEREFORE, Plaintiff Shanna Grove, by her attorneys Sterling

-Attorneys at Law, P.C., respectfully requests that this Honorable Court enter judgment against defendants, jointly, severally, jointly and severally, in whatever amount in excess of Seventy-Five Thousand Dollars (\$75,000) plaintiff is found to be entitled, together with liquidated and/or exemplary damages, reinstatement, attorney fees and interest as an element of damages, statutory interest and attorney fees, and costs.
+WHEREFORE, Plaintiff Shanna Grove, by her attorneys Sterling Attorneys at Law, P.C., respectfully requests that this Honorable Court enter judgment against defendants, jointly, severally, jointly and severally, in whatever amount in excess of Seventy-Five Thousand Dollars (\$75,000) plaintiff is found to be entitled, together with liquidated and/or exemplary damages, reinstatement, attorney fees and interest as an element of damages, statutory interest and attorney fees, and costs.